Rainbow-Dreamer/Ideal-Piano/README.md

 <p align="center">You can easily change the background image</p>

 ## Other notes

 1. It seems that some people fails to download directly from github, so I also upload a copy to the cloud, you can download directly from [here](https://www.jianguoyun.com/p/DY_8cucQhPG0CBifkqYE)
 2. Since my software is in English, considering somebody might be more familiar with chord type names in Chinese, I made a Chinese patch package, please change `language` to `'Chinese'` in the settings file, save and restart the software to use it.
-3. The various setting parameters of this software can be modified using `tools/change_settings.exe` or directly in `piano_config.py`, save and then open the software to see the changes.

 ## Summary